-Keen Independent suggests that the City develop and use all the tools and all the firm certifications or registrations outlined in the previous pages.
-The City should flexibly apply the tool and firm eligibility for specific contracts, only using race- and gender-conscious approaches when needed.
+Keen Independent suggests that Met Council develop and use all the tools and all the firm certifications or registrations outlined in the previous pages.
+Met Council should flexibly apply the tool and firm eligibility for specific contracts, only using race- and gender-conscious approaches when needed.
+(This is how Met Council must operate the Federal DBE Program, for example.)

-For example, the City might set an SBE contract goal for a certain large construction project and an MBE/WBE or SEDBE contract goal for another project.
-For one sheltered market purchase, the City might solicit bids from certified SBEs but in another, which might have high availability of certified MBE/WBEs or SEDBEs, it might request bids from only those firms.
-Figure 41 displays which groups of firms might be eligible to participate in specific types of programs.
+For example, Met Council might set an SBE contract goal for a certain large construction project and TGB or SEDBE contract goal for another project (along with a goal for veteran-owned businesses, as needed).
+For one sheltered market purchase, Met Council might solicit bids from certified SBEs but in another, which might have high availability of certified MBE/WBEs or SEDBEs, it might request bids from only those firms.
+Figure 42 displays which groups of firms might be eligible to participate in specific types of programs.

-41. Flexible application of programs and groups of certified firms
+42. Flexible application of programs and groups of certified firms

-All SBEs and other groups Certified SBEs/ESBEs Certified MBE/WBEs, SEDBEs and other groups Business assistance Virtual one-stop Mentor-protégé Working capital loans Bonding program • i Procurement recruitment, notification and education Joint efforts to recruit bidders Joint bid notification Joint procurement training Unbundling and addressing restrictive procurement More small contracts Easier bidding : Targeted solicitation of bids/quotes Direct select/sheltered market SBE cooperative contracts Goals for contracts with subcontracting Contract-specific goals Price and evaluation preferences Apply program as needed •
+All SBEs and other groups Certified SBEs/ESBEs Certified MBE/WBEs, SEDBEs and other groups Business assistance Virtual one-stop Mentor-protégé Working capital loans Bonding program Procurement recruitment, notification and education Joint efforts to recruit bidders Joint bid notification Joint procurement training Unbundling and addressing restrictive procurement More small contracts Easier bidding : Targeted solicitation of bids/quotes Direct select/sheltered market SBE cooperative contracts Goals for contracts with subcontracting Contract-specific goals - Price and evaluation preferences Apply program as needed •